pandoc-ext/fonts-and-alignment/README.md

 | `centering`   | `\begin{centering}...\end{centering}`     | Center blocks of text with manual line breaks like verses of poetry.        |
 | `raggedleft`  | `\begin{raggedleft}...\end{raggedleft}`   | Right justify blocks of text with manual line breaks like verses of poetry. |
 | `raggedright` | `\begin{raggedright}...\end{raggedright}` | Left justify blocks of text with manual line breaks like verses of poetry.  |

-To preview a Pandoc generated document using the above styles please see [here](https://github.com/nandac/fonts-and-alignment/blob/main/specimens/specimen.pdf).

 Styling Inline Elements
 -----------------------------------------------------------------